UpVent/weeping-moon/README.md

 > Name based on "Under the Weeping Moon" a song of the Orchid album.

 Weeping Moon is an orchid-like bash script.
-Originally a sold module of Orchid named "Strange Brew" aimed to help new server admins to harden their ubuntu server installations.
+Originally a sold module of Orchid named "Strange Brew" aimed to help new server admins to harden their Ubuntu / Debian server installations.
 It aims to provide a quick and easy solution for common security problems on Ubuntu Servers.

 ## Prerequisites